Image: forcdan / stock.adobe.com

 Utah exchange overview

-There are seven insurers offering health plans for 2022 through Utah’s exchange, including Bright Health, which is new for 2022.
+There are seven insurers offering health plans for 2022 through Utah’s exchange, including Bright Health, which is new for 2022 (but Bright Health’s stay is short-lived; they will be leaving the Utah market at the end of 2022).
 Coverage areas vary from one insurer to another, but plans are available from the following insurers for 2022:

 - SelectHealth (plans available statewide)